Skip to main content

 Wrap-up / Next Steps

 Exposure reduction helps you prioritize security fixes that make the biggest impact.
-With Exposure v2, every finding contributes to the bigger picture — giving you data-backed insights for smarter planning.
+With full finding coverage and maturity-aware scoring, every finding contributes to the bigger picture — giving you data-backed insights for smarter planning.

 Did this answer your question?